indutny/blog/posts/c.cpp-in-node.md

 You debug some io.js/node.js issue, and find that it is crashing when instantiating a class provided by `process.binding('broken')`.
-Where will you attempt to search the C++ source code of that class?
+Where will you attempt to search for the C++ source code of that class?

 ### Answer